vandadnp/dartpad_workshop_starter/public/statefulwidget/instructions.md

 # `StatefulWidget`

 State in Flutter and SwiftUI are handled similarly, yet the syntax can look different, as you'd expect.
 Let's have a look at an example.
-Let's say that we want to have a very simple SwiftUI application that displays a text on the screen.
+Let's say that you want to have a very simple SwiftUI application that displays a text on the screen.
 By default the text displays the current date and time.
 Upon tapping the text, the date and time at the time of tapping the text are extracted and put back into the text.
 The code would look like this:

 ```
 import SwiftUI